 Assessment Description: Examination: A closed book examination to take place at the end of the module.

 Assignment 1: formed of a number of coursework assignments along with participation in the module during the semester.
 The assignments will develop student's skills in abstract thinking, advanced problem solving, and developing complex logical arguments.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit